 - a.
 There will be five case assignments and you have to complete three of them (if you do four or five, I will only count the highest three scores, plus give you a bonus point for each additional write-up).
 You are expected to read all five cases, even if you do not complete a write-up.
-Morning cases are due before 9:30 am and afternoon cases are due before 1:30 pm. - b.
-In addition to the case assignments you must also complete the pre-class survey used for various class examples, as well as a decision-making simulation (which you will have time to do during the first day of class).

-- 7. A final exam will be 35% of your grade.
+Morning cases are due before 9:30 am and afternoon cases are due before 2:00 pm. - b.
+Written assignments are individual and should not be discussed with your classmates. - 7.
+A final exam will be 35% of your grade.
 The final exam will be held on the last day of class.
-You will have the entire 90 minute class period to complete it. - a.
+You will have the entire 90 minute class period to complete it.

+- a.
 Students who miss the exam (excused) and do not make it up during the stated make-up period will receive a zero for final exam grade.
 Students who miss the exam without notifying OSA or me (unexcused) will receive an F in the course. - 8.
+Small assignments are 5% of your grade.
+These include the pre-class survey and Matterhorn simulation. - 9.
 Aligned with the CBS required grade distribution for electives, no more than 50% of students will receive an H- or above.